lellolillili/rallymodemod/README.md

 mods/unpacked/art/codrivers

-For the moment, you can test out
+For the moment, we have

+* Stu - text to speech
-Alex Gelsomino (ripped from youtube)
+* Alex Gelsomino - sampled from real rally footage
-Phil Mills (ripped from dirt rally)

-At the moment UI doesnt work for these (for now).
-I'll fix upon release.

 ## Edit pacenotes

-When rallying, pause, and check out the pacenote file name.
-Create the pacenote file ("filename.pnt") in the correct directory.
-Example:
+When rallying, enter the pause menu ('J'), and check the pacenote-file name.
+You can create the pacenote file ("filename.pnt") in the correct directory, and start editing the pacenotes.

-in mods/unpacked/pacenotedirector/levels/

 you have to have these files (note smallIslandRally_forward.pnt) small_island
- ├── art
  ├── quickrace
- │   ├── smallIslandRally_forward.pnt
+ │   ├── smallIslandRally_forward.pnt           < custom pacenote overrides
- │   ├── smallIslandRally_forward.prefab
+ │   ├── smallIslandRally_forward.prefab        < waypoints and default pacenote
  │   ├── smallIslandRally.jpg
- │   ├── smallIslandRally.json
+ │   ├── smallIslandRally.json                  < race config
- │   └── smallIslandRally.prefab
+ │   └── smallIslandRally.prefab                < stage clutter
- └── smallIslandRally.lua
+ └── smallIslandRally.lua                       < tells BeamNG to start the mod

 Pausing Physics will show pacenote information.
-Use that.
+Use that to edit the pacenotes.

 If you want to change pacenote 1 to something that Stu will read "caution left 3 minus", add the following line to the pnt file

 1 - caution L3M;

 ### Corner codes:

+The corner codes for each co-driver are in pacenotedirector/art/codrivers/CODRIVER/codriver.ini

+For the co-driver Stu, these are the corner codes

 (L/R)0M - acute LR
 (L/R)0E - hairpin LR